 7.6 million companion animals enter shelters nationwide each year & approximately 2.7 million animals are euthanized each year.
 Right now, innocent animals are waiting, desperate for their forever family to walk through the door and take them home.

 WHAT YOU NEED TO KNOW

 Choosing a pet is a lot like finding a partner.
 You are selecting a family member with whom you will spend a great deal of time.
-When deciding what type of dog to bring into your home, there are a few things that you need to consider.
+When deciding what type of dog or cat to bring into your home, there are a few things that you need to consider.

 3. If you have small children, or other pets, make sure that you choose an animal that is patient and calm.
-It is important that when introducing a new furred family member, it gets along with the existing members of the family, especially when interacting with children.
+It is important that when introducing a new furry family member, it gets along with the existing members of the family, especially when interacting with children.
 Don’t make a solid commitment on adoption until you’re positive it’s a match for everyone involved.